 The Company has a stock incentive plan (the 2012 Plan) which was approved by its stockholders during 2012.
 The 2012 Plan provides that 250,000 shares of Bancorp's common stock will be reserved for the granting of incentive stock options and non-statutory stock options to certain key employees, directors, or consultants.
 The exercise price of each incentive option cannot be less than the fair market value of the Company's common stock on the date of grant.
 In addition, the 2012 Plan allows the Board to grant stock appreciation rights and restricted stock awards as may be allowable by law.
-As of December 31, 2019, no options had been granted under the 2012 Plan.
+As of December 31, 2020, no stock options and 73,541 restricted stock awards have been granted under the 2012 Plan.